What Is Disability Care?

 What Is A Disability?

-Any impairment can present challenges and without assistance, even mild disabilities can become impossible for the individual and family to manage.
+Any impairment can present challenges; without assistance, even mild disabilities can become impossible for the individual and family to manage.

-However, with the right support, seniors and others with some type of disability can still live independently.
-The overall goal is to help people with disabilities maintain their autonomy, which can include remaining in their own homes and keeping bonds with friends and family healthy.
+However, with the right support, seniors and others with some disability can still live independently.
+The goal is to help people with disabilities maintain their autonomy, including remaining in their homes and keeping bonds with friends and family healthy.

 What Is Disability Care And What Is Involved?

-Disability care covers a range of personal care services for people with disabilities.
-Caregivers may provide assistance to individuals with mental and emotional disabilities, physical disabilities, or chronic conditions such as ALS or paraplegia.
-In many cases, the care is on-going, as those with disabilities often require long-term care to maintain a full life.
+Caregivers may assist individuals with mental and emotional disabilities, physical disabilities, or chronic conditions such as ALS or paraplegia.
+In many cases, the care is ongoing, as those with disabilities often require long-term care to maintain a full life.

 Contact Us